Need help finding a loan?

 Launched in 2015 by Sean De Clercq, Kickfurther takes a unique approach to crowdfunding.
 It’s a platform for businesses that want to raise money to purchase inventory.
 With Kickfurther, instead of raising money from backers in return for gifts or equity, you, the retailer, offer people the chance to buy inventory on consignment.
 You then offer a specified rate of return and a timeframe in which you expect to sell your inventory and pay back your supporters with dividends.
-De Clercq explains the concept in the video below:

 I’ll use a real-life example to further explain how it works.
 The Vaportini is an alcohol vaporizer that lets you deliver alcohol right into your bloodstream, bypassing all those silly mediating organs that never did anyone any good anyway.
 With their Kickfurther campaign, the company solicited funds from The Crowd for a period of 12 months, offering a 16% profit margin and a stipulation that 88% of the inventory must be sold before those who helped fund the inventory purchase could earn back their principal and payout.

 One aspect of this unique crowdfunding arrangement is that all backers get their own Kickfurther store in which they can sell the product inventory they just helped to finance.
 Every backer of the Vaportini got the chance to sell Vaportinis via their own Kickfurther store and make a profit from each unit sold.